CarmenLee111/mandelbrotMPI/README.md

 # Introduction
-This is a C program to compute the Mandelbrot Set implemented in multiply versions including the serial implementation and two parallellized version using MPI.
-A small program written in Python is included for plotting.
+This is a C program to compute the Mandelbrot Set implemented in multiply versions including the serial implementation and two parallellized versions using MPI.
+A small program written in Python is used for plotting.

 # Compile
 Dependencies: [openmpi](https://www.open-mpi.org/)